The EU Maritime Profile – the maritime cluster in the EU

 Ships have to be registered (flagged) to a country in order to sail.
 The EU Member State-flagged fleet represents a significant part of the world fleet, both in terms of absolute numbers, gross tonnage (the ship’s internal volume) and deadweight (how much weight a ship can carry):

-In terms of absolute numbers and percentage, the EU Member State-flagged fleet contains a large variety of vessel type, with nearly 30% of the world’s Ropax fleet (vessels that can carry cars and passengers) and over 25% of all passenger vessels:
+In terms of absolute numbers and percentage, the EU Member State-flagged fleet contains a large variety of vessel type, with nearly 28% of the world’s Ropax fleet (vessels that can carry cars and passengers) and nearly 23% of passenger vessels:

-In terms of cargo ships, the EU Member State-flagged fleet has a higher percentage (when compared to the rest of the world fleet) of container ships than of other vessel types, equivalent to approximately one-fifth of all container ships:
+In terms of cargo ships, the EU Member State-flagged fleet has a higher percentage (when compared to the rest of the world fleet) of container ships than of other vessel types, equivalent to 18% of all container ships:

-In terms of gross tonnage of cargo ships, EU Member State-flagged Ro-Ro Cargo as well as Container vessels make up almost one fourth of the world’s respective fleets.
+In terms of gross tonnage of cargo ships, EU Member State-flagged Ro-Ro Cargo as well as Container vessels make up more than one fifth of the world’s respective fleets.

 In the passenger sector, EU Member State-flagged passenger vessels represent a high percentage of all global passenger vessels: